n8mlr/Mir/README.md

 * Creates checksum comparisons on reads and writes to ensure complete end-to-end transmission
 * Provides a simple command line interface for pushing and pulling files

+The inspiration for this tool is to provide similar functionality to the classic Rsync command, but to utilize cloud-based storage providers.

 ## Configuration

 Mir uses a YAML file for configuration settings.
 Unless you specify otherwise, Mir will look for the file  'mir_settings.yml' in the HOME and /etc/mir directories.